 Calculating child support in Okmulgee County is hot topic.
-In any legal decisions regarding separating parents who have a child, child support and custody becomes a factor.
+In any legal decision regarding parents separating who have a child, child support and custody becomes the number one legal issue.
 As a result, over 30,000 single parents in Oklahoma are the recipients of child support for their child-rearing expenses.
 This is only slightly over 50% of the single-parent households in Oklahoma who are eligible for child support though.
 Therefore, knowing your rights regarding child support is very important.
 Especially with so many people who may be caught up in the legal system regarding support who are not currently paying or receiving payments.

 Calculating Support in Oklahoma